 Making-Cultural-Fit-A-Priority.Jpg

-what is a good cultural fit?
+what is a good cultural match?

-But what does a good cultural fit consist of and how can you integrate it into your hiring practices?
+But what does a good cultural fit consist of, and how can you integrate it into your hiring practices?

-There’s no neat list of boxes that must be checked off to determine that yes, this person is a good fit.
+There’s no neat list of boxes that must be checked off to determine that, yes, this person is a good fit.
 Because it is so vague, finding the right cultural fit is often based on the intuition of hiring managers and job seekers.
 But the advantages of getting it right are undeniable and have been repeatedly validated through studies.

-• What does your ideal workday entail?
+• What does your ideal workday look like?

 • When you work in a team setting, what role do you take?